Show more

 Shared Usage

 In many office environments, archiving or authentication is a high priority.
 Sometimes – rather than having a scanner next to every single computer – there are systems with 1 or 2 shared scanners in total.
 This type of usage is easier with an all-in-one scanner.
-No need for a dedicated computer to receive scanning results, personnel can direct the automatic transfer of results to their own office computer, perhaps by identifying themselves with their own proximity card.
+No need for a dedicated computer to receive scanning results, personnel can direct the automatic transfer of results to their office computer, perhaps by identifying themselves with their proximity card.

 There’s more.
 Continue below to see some other aspects.